lavanet/docs/README.md

 - Network & Protocol Details on Lava's Unique Features
 - Links to in-demand RPC & Web3 APIs

+## Contribution 👥

+Contributing to the documentation of Lava is a rewarding way to give back to the ecosystem.
+We always welcome contributors with love & kindness.
+After reviewing this README, please read the [contribution](CONTRIBUTING.md) guide to help you get started.

 ## Deployment 🚀

 ### Status